trahnagrom/controlled-assessment/report2.md

 I also need to make sure that the input is a number, and an error message must be displayed if the input is invalid.

-The program will ask for what abbreviated curremcy code for the currency you want to convert from.
+The program will ask for what abbreviated currency code for the currency you want to convert from.
 They will be: GBP, EUR, USD, JPY
 GBP being Pounds Sterling(£), EUR is Euros(€), USD is US Dollars($), JPY is Japanese Yen(¥).
 After that it then asks what currency you want to convert to.
 It will use the same system before, currency codes.
 It will then multiply the input by the currency rate.
 It then prints out the result.
-The answer is the value of the two numbers you just multiplyed.
+The answer is the value of the two numbers you just multiplied.

 This is what I believe is necessary for the code to work successfully.